ostdotcom/ost-sdk-js/README.md

     // NOTE: Max length 25 characters (Allowed characters: [A-Za-z0-9_/s])
     let transactionName = 'like';

     // Transaction type.
-Eg. 'company_to_user', 'user_to_user', 'user_to_company'.
+Possible values: 'company_to_user', 'user_to_user', 'user_to_company'.
     let transactionType = 'company_to_user';

     // NOTE: Max length 125 characters (Allowed characters: [A-Za-z0-9_/s])
     let details = 'lorem_ipsum';

-    // Extra information about the transfer.
+    // Additional transaction information.
+There is no dependency between any of the metaProperty keys.
-    let metaPropertiesArray =  JSON.stringify([
+    // However, if a key is present, its value cannot be null or undefined. let metaPropertiesArray =  JSON.stringify([
         {
             "name":  transactionName,